StevenLooman/Deci-mal/README.md

 Unit testing
 ============
-Unit tests are built using Expresso.
+Unit tests are built using Mocha.